-Pain Physicians NY (Brooklyn, NY) is one of the first practices in New York to offer Platelet Rich Plasma (PRP) Injections for patients suffering with Chronic Knee Pain.
+Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first practices in New York to offer Platelet Rich Plasma (PRP) Injections for patients suffering with Chronic Knee Pain.
 Our facility equipped with the most advanced, cutting edge equipment to treat knee injuries.

 Our Brooklyn knee pain specialists are best in region.
 We were selected to be a part of the international medical team for the Rio Olympic Games.